Review: ENGWE EP-2 Pro

 The company from China specializes in particular in e-bikes with extra wide tires.
 As a so-called E-Fatbike or E-Fatty, the ENGWE EP-2 Pro is not only an eye-catcher, the extra-wide tires also promise a lot of grip in almost any weather and on any terrain.

 The e-bike was delivered safely packed in a typical cardboard box.
 It was sent directly from the EU warehouse (Poland) via the official ENGWE shop, so that no additional costs such as customs or import duties were incurred.
 Shipping only took a few days.

-The official ENGWE online shop is celebrating Black Friday and the ENGWE EP-2 Pro E-Bike is on sale at the hammer price of only 850 euros.
+ENGWE is also celebrating Black Friday and has reduced almost its entire range.
+The bestseller ENGWE EP-2 Pro is available at a bargain price of just 929 euros.